Domaine Labruyère - Moulin-à-Vent Coeur de Terroirs 2021

 Nose

-Subtle notes of ripe black fruit (black cherry), evolving into floral notes (violet, peony)
+Subtle notes of ripe black fruits (black cherry), evolving into floral notes (violet, peony)

 Palate

-Notes of fresh red berries and mild spices, with fine, smooth tannins
+Notes of fresh red berries and mild spices, with fine tannins and an easy-drinking character

 Serve